lugawe/find/README.md

 Should print all files and directories in working directory recursively.

 ### 2 - Call with parameter -n
 Should print all files where the given parameter name matches (regex) the file name.
+This option applies only to regular files (f) and directories (d), ignoring other file types like symbolic links or sockets.

 ### 3 - Call with parameter -t
 Should only print files with the same type as the given parameter.